-BAC Residencies support artists by providing space for creative investigation.
+BAC Residencies support artists by providing space for creative investigation in all performing arts disciplines: dance, music, theater, multimedia, performance art, or any combination thereof.
 Each year, BAC hosts up to 20 artists in residence to develop ideas, projects, and collaborations.
 Support can include use of BAC’s studios and theaters, work-in-progress showings, artist honoraria, and technical and administrative services.
 BAC Residencies provide a pressure-free environment for artists, who are encouraged to focus on their current priorities without the expectation of delivering a finished product.

 BAC collaborates with many organizations and performing arts groups.
 Among our partners are: